Employing an Apprentice Checklist

 8. Follow the Steps for Starting a New Employee

 In addition to the above, there are a number of things which must be undertaken when taking on an employee.
-This includes registering for Return to Work SA, Construction Industry Long Service Leave and setting up Superannuation and PAYG.
+This includes registering for Return to Work SA, Portable Long Service Leave and setting up Superannuation and PAYG.
 NECA has a page titled Steps for Starting a New Employee which sets out all the steps taken when engaging a new employee with a print friendly resource attached.

 If you do not have a HR Manual or any employee management systems in place, NECA also have available a variety of NECA.HR products to suit businesses of sizes with their employee related needs.